Chartered Town Planner RTPI Apprenticeship – Urban and Regional Planning MA

 Course structure

-This two-year apprenticeship includes an MA in Urban and Regional Planning.
-Apprentices must already work in a planning related discipline for an employer that is able to offer the responsibility of supporting and assisting the apprentice through the apprenticeship.
-Time spent on work and training is split 80/20, meaning the apprentices spend 20% of their time learning, which can include time at the University and work-based training, linked to the apprenticeship, provided by the employer.
+This apprenticeship includes an MA in Urban and Regional Planning plus a third year working towards chartered status with the RTPI.
+Apprentices must already work in a planning-related discipline for an employer that is able to offer the responsibility of supporting and assisting the apprentice through the apprenticeship.
+Time spent on work and training is split, meaning the apprentices spend on average six hours a week of their time learning, which can include time at the University and work-based training, linked to the apprenticeship, provided by the employer.

 Subjects of study include: